bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 I can't come up with any scheme where you can just retro in and attach on.
 It's theoretically possible, but it's not actually possible as far as I can tell.
 So you will need to still be able to have your penalty code, even if you no longer open new ones.
-If you've got existing channels that have not been spliced or otherwise had some kind of on-chain commitment, you will still need to have the code that handles, oh crap, they spent the old one, I now have to do a penalty thing or whatever else.
+If you've got existing channels that have not been spliced or otherwise had some kind of on-chain commitment, you will still need to have the code that handles, crap, they spent the old one, I now have to do a penalty thing or whatever else.
 It's not a huge amount of code, it's not as complicated as some of the other parts, but it will still be there until the point where you go, no.
 Everyone has all those channels are dead.
 We've got all new channels.